Patrol Forces Southwest Asia

 Patrol Forces Southwest Asia (PATFORSWA) is a United States Coast Guard command based in Manama, Bahrain.
 PATFORSWA was created in November 2002 as a contingency operation to support the U.S. Navy with patrol boats.
-The command's mission is to train, equip, deploy and support combat-ready Coast Guard forces conducting operations in support of Operation Iraqi Freedom (OIF), Operation Enduring Freedom (OEF) and Operation Inherent Resolve (OIR) in the Naval Forces Central Command's area of responsibility.
+The command's mission is to train, equip, deploy, and support combat-ready Coast Guard forces conducting operations in support of Operation Iraqi Freedom (OIF), Operation Enduring Freedom (OEF), Operation Inherent Resolve (OIR) in the Naval Forces Central Command's area of responsibility.
 It was commissioned as a permanent duty station in June 2004.
-In July 2003 PATFORSWA moved from its own compound to facilities at Naval Support Activity Bahrain.
+In July 2003, PATFORSWA moved from its own compound to facilities at Naval Support Activity Bahrain.